Josuto/monguito/README.md

 the Repository pattern, which in complex domain model scenarios results in query logic duplication.
 Moreover, `monguito` is also type-safe.

-Considering that Mongoose is currently the most mature MongoDB handling utility, we decided to keep it as `monguito`'s foundation.
+Considering that Mongoose is currently the most mature MongoDB handling utility, I decided to keep it as `monguito`'s foundation.

 # Project Validation